The Ocean (band): Formation and early releases

+Fluxion and Aeolian

 During winter and spring 2004, The Ocean recorded what was to become the material for their two following albums.
 The calmer and more atmospheric half of this recording session was released as Fluxion in August 2004; a joint effort of Make My Day and Throne Records.
 While the addition of vocalist Meta seemed to make the music more accessible to some, it also caused many other critics to consider the album a step backwards in terms of innovation and originality compared to the instrumental Fogdiver.
-In interviews, the band would comment on this by pointing out the perceived closed-mindedness of some of the reviewers and their supposed inability to deal with the harshness and brutality the anti-Christian, anti-theistic vocals now added to The Ocean's sound.
+In interviews, the band would comment on this by pointing out the perceived closed-mindedness of some of the reviewers and their supposed inability to deal with the harshness and brutality of the anti-Christian, anti-theistic vocals now added to The Ocean's sound.

 After signing to Metal Blade Records in summer 2005, all the remaining songs from the session were released as Aeolian.
 Since Fluxion and Aeolian had originally been planned as a double CD with a mellow and a brutal part — a plan that did not work out — Aeolian came across as very different from its predecessor.
 Unlike on previous albums, classical instruments and electronic sounds were hardly used here, making the record sound rather minimalistic.
 But whereas Fluxion had featured only one singer, seven of them could be found on Aeolian, among them Nate Newton, Sean Ingram, and Tomas Hallbom, whose names were also used extensively for the album's promotion campaign.
 According to the band, Meta's voice on Fluxion had created a monotony that was to be avoided on Aeolian, which also resulted in the addition of second vocalist Nico Webers.
 March 2006 saw the North American release of the album.
 Later that year, a joint vinyl version of Fluxion and Aeolian was released by Throne Records, featuring three records in different colors.
 During this time, vocalist Meta left the band and was replaced by Mike Pilat.

+Precambrian and lineup changes

-In late 2007, they released a new 2 disc album entitled Precambrian.
-A few months later Nico Webers left to join War From A Harlots Mouth, leaving Mike Pilat as the band's sole vocalist.
-In April 2008, The Ocean embarked on a year-long tour through Europe and North America with bands like Intronaut, Opeth, and At The Gates.
+In late 2007, they released a new two-disc album entitled Precambrian.
+A few months later Nico Webers left to join War from a Harlots Mouth, leaving Mike Pilat as the band's sole vocalist.
+In April 2008, The Ocean embarked on a year-long tour through Europe and North America with bands like Intronaut, Opeth, and At the Gates.
 In April 2009 it was announced that lead vocalist Mike Pilat was leaving the band for personal reasons and other commitments.

+Heliocentric and Anthropocentric

 On 17 November 2009, Robin Staps announced that a replacement vocalist had been found, Loïc Rossetti.
 The Ocean released two albums in 2010, Heliocentric on 9 April and Anthropocentric on 9 November.
 Taken together, the two albums "represent a fundamental and philosophical critique of Christianity," with Heliocentric describing the internal battles within the Catholic Church over the heliocentrism of Copernicus and Galileo, and Anthropocentric critiquing the fundamentalist Protestant view of Creationism.